filecoin-project/filecoin-docs/content/en/basics/assets/wallets/index.md

 ### Hot versus cold

-Hot wallet refers to any wallet which is permanently connected to the internet.
-They can be mobile, desktop, or browser based.
+A hot wallet refers to any wallet which is permanently connected to the internet.
+They can be mobile, desktop, or browser-based.
 Hot wallets make it faster and easier to access digital access, but being could be vulnerable to online attacks.
-Therefore, it is recommended to keep large balances in cold wallets and only use hot wallets to hold funds you need to access frequently.
+Therefore, it is recommended to keep large balances in cold wallets.
+Only use hot wallets to hold funds you need to access frequently.

 Cold wallets most commonly refer to hardware wallet devices shaped like a USB stick.
-They are typically offline, and only connected to the internet for transactions.
-Accessing a cold wallet typically requires physical possession of the device plus knowledge of the private key, which makes them more resistant to loss via theft.
-Cold wallets can be less convenient, and are most useful for storing larger balances securely.
+They are typically offline and only connected to the internet for transactions.
+Accessing a cold wallet typically requires physical possession of the device plus knowledge of the private key, which makes them more resistant to theft.
+Cold wallets can be less convenient and are most useful for storing larger balances securely.

 ### Security